pearcej/cppds/_sources/Introduction/DefiningFunctions.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 In general, we can hide the details of any computation by defining
 a function.
+A function is a block of code which only runs when it is called.
+You can pass data, known as parameters, into a function.
+Functions are used to perform certain actions, and they are important for reusing code.
+A programmer can define the code once and can use it many times.

-A function definition requires a name, a group of
-parameters, a return type, and a body.
-It may either return a variable, value, or nothing (specified by the keyword void).
-For
+A function definition requires a name, a group of parameters, a return type, and a body.
+It may either return a variable, a value, or nothing (specified by the keyword ``void``).
+According to the most recent set of C++ standards in 2024, the ``main`` function must return an ``int``, so should ``return 0`` or ``EXIT_SUCCESS`` which has ``0`` as  return value.
+In particular, it should not return ``void``.
-example, the simple function defined below returns an integer which is the double of the
-value you pass into it.

 .. _lst_timesTwo: